 In addition to the Project reports, result indicator achievement must be reported one year after the project end date.
-This will be done by using the output and result indicator template designed for the Programme Objectives 1, 2, 6 and 7.
+This will be done by using the output and result indicator template designed for the Programme Objectives 1, 2 and 7.
 Result indicator achievement for Programme Objectives 3-5 will be asked through a separate questionnaire.
+Programme Objective 6 projects do not need to report result indicator achievement one year after the project end date.